camunda/camunda/docs/src/basics/json.md

 The operators `<`, `<=`, `>` and `>=` can only be used for numbers.

-If the values of an operator have different types then the evaluation fails.
+If the values of an operator have different types, then the evaluation fails.

 ### Logical Operators